 Let’s Fill Your Bag!!!
 The Items Below Are Not Listed In Any Particular O

 2- Portable Phone Charger– Portable phone chargers are fairly small and will keep your phone, tablet, or even laptop charged for many hours.
 This alone could be lifesaving.
-We did a review of the portable phone charger we use.
-I highly recommend this one or one similar to it.
-Check out the link below to see our review.

 3- Cell Phone/Charging Cord– If you are like me, your cell phone is on the table next to the bed as you sleep.
-Even though we have a weather radio (highly recommended), we rely on our weather apps as a back-up.
+Even though we have a weather radio (highly recommended), we rely on our weather apps as a backup.
 It’s a good idea to have a second phone (if you are with more than one person) in the bag with the charging cord.
 If you are by yourself, make sure you have at least put the charging cord in the bag.
 You will have to just remember to take your phone.
 This is almost second nature for most people.

 5- First Aid Items–